Skip to main content

 The Fast Food Connection: McDonald’s, Steak ‘n Shake, and Chick-fil-A

-McDonald’s no longer uses beef tallow for their fries.
-They used a blend of 93% beef tallow and 7% cottonseed oil until 1990.
-Consumer pressure over saturated fat concerns eventually pushed the chain to switch to 100% vegetable oil.
+McDonald’s used a blend of 93% beef tallow and 7% cottonseed oil until 1990, when consumer pressure over saturated fat concerns pushed the chain to switch to 100% vegetable oil.
+The fries have never tasted the same since.

-Quick Facts: Beef tallow was once the standard for fast food fries, providing a unique savory flavor and crisp texture that modern vegetable oils struggle to replicate, leading many enthusiasts to make them at home.
+Quick Fact: Beef tallow was once the standard for fast food fries, providing a unique savory flavor and crisp texture that modern vegetable oils struggle to replicate — which is why enthusiasts now make them at home.

 Are Beef Tallow Fries Healthy?

-How unhealthy are beef tallow fries?
-The 1990s demonized animal fats almost entirely on the basis of their saturated fat content, and that shift drove the food industry toward highly processed seed and vegetable oils.
+The 1990s demonized animal fats almost entirely on the basis of saturated fat content — a shift that drove the food industry toward highly processed seed and vegetable oils.
 Modern nutritional research has complicated that picture significantly.

-That does not make tallow fries a health food — they are still deep-fried potatoes and should be enjoyed in moderation.
+That doesn’t make tallow fries a health food — they are still deep-fried potatoes and should be enjoyed in moderation.
+But compared to modern vegetable oils that undergo extensive refining, bleaching, and deodorizing, tallow (especially home-rendered or butcher-sourced) is a far more natural product.

-Furthermore, the stability of beef tallow at high temperatures means it is less likely to form harmful compounds during frying.
-This makes it a safer choice for deep frying compared to polyunsaturated oils that can degrade quickly under heat.
+Tallow’s stability at high temperatures also means it’s less likely to form harmful compounds during frying — a real concern with polyunsaturated seed oils that degrade quickly under heat.

-Pro Tip: A reasonable serving of tallow fries (about 3-4 oz of cooked potato) runs roughly 300-380 calories depending on how much fat is absorbed.
-Patting the fries dry before each fry session reduces fat uptake noticeably.
+Pro Tip: A reasonable serving of tallow fries (about 3–4 oz of cooked potato) runs roughly 300–380 calories depending on fat absorption.
+Patting the fries thoroughly dry before each fry session reduces fat uptake noticeably.

 Selecting the Right Ingredients